 Enjoy your next California adventure with our list of the top beaches near Morro Bay.

 Many visitors gravitate toward Morro Rock Beach.
 That's because it's the closest stretch of sand to Morro Rock itself, the un-missable 576-foot volcanic plug dominating the city's scenery.
 And Morro Rock Beach, directly north of "The Rock," enables up-close views of this magnificent formation.

 The beach is wide and welcoming but has rough ocean waves.
 Interested swimmers should consult a lifeguard before entering the water.
 Lifeguards are on duty between Memorial Day and Labor Day (late May through early September).

 Setting up a towel and appreciating the scenery is one of the most popular activities at the beach.
 Beach walking is also popular, as the lengthy Morro Strand State Beach stretches for miles heading north.
 Morro Rock is a protected natural environment and home to several species of nesting birds, so no climbing is allowed.

 A parking area lends easy vehicle access to Morro Rock Beach at the end of Coleman Drive.
 Alternatively, it's a short and scenic stroll along a pedestrian path from the downtown waterfront, passing through Coleman Park.

-Accommodation: Top-Rated Hotels in Morro Bay, CA
+Read More: Top-Rated Attractions & Things to Do in Morro Bay, CA